4.1. SMU-10

 Voltage Protection Level

-Hardware voltage protection levels can be configured to limit the amount of voltage that the SMU-10 will provide.
-This is a DC current limit and cannot limit high frequency (>100 Hz) outputs.
+Voltage protection levels can be configured to limit the amount of voltage the SMU-10 will provide and, when sourcing voltage, also limit the maximum programmed voltage (software limit).

 Current Protection Level